itguy19/picoCTF-Writeups/Reverse_Engineering/ASCII_FTW.md

 ![image](https://github.com/itguy19/picoCTF-Writeups/assets/125930481/982eab71-1428-47da-8e3e-b7ec99f2c404)

 Our assumption was correct.
 Now, we have to analyze this executable.
-A great reverse engineering tool called ghidra that was developed by the NSA.
-We can put it to good use in this challenge.
+We can put great reverse engineering tool called ghidra to good use.
+After starting ghidra, we have to create a new project and select our ElF file.
+After successfully creating a project, we have to analyze the executable.

 ![image](https://github.com/itguy19/picoCTF-Writeups/assets/125930481/1ee405b6-5b27-4802-913e-8e9cfdeb08dc)